 Only essential items are required to be brought into an alcohol facility, including:

-1 weeks worth of clothing
+1 week's worth of clothing

-Stationary and notepads for writing
+Stationery and notepads for writing

 Hygiene products - toothbrush and toothpaste, deodorant and feminine hygiene products